About

 My first name is KEE-lah.
 Learn something interesting and listen to me pronounce it at TeachingBooks.

 Keila V. Dawson writes fiction and nonfiction picture books.
-A two-time Ohioana finalist, her latest release, NO WORLD TOO BIG: YOUNG PEOPLE FIGHTING GLOBAL CLIMATE CHANGE, is a companion title to the International Reading Association Award-winning title, NO VOICE TOO SMALL: FOURTEEN YOUNG AMERICANS MAKING HISTORY and the forthcoming NO BRAIN THE SAME: YOUNG NEURODIVERGENT ACTIVISTS SHAPING OUR FUTURE (2026).
-She is the author of OPENING THE ROAD: VICTOR HUGO GREEN AND HIS GREEN BOOK, THE KING CAKE BABY, and YUMBO GUMBO.
+A two-time Ohioana finalist, her 2024 Green Earth Book Award and 2024 ILA Social Justice Award title, NO WORLD TOO BIG: YOUNG PEOPLE FIGHTING GLOBAL CLIMATE CHANGE, is a companion title to the award-winning title, NO VOICE TOO SMALL: FOURTEEN YOUNG AMERICANS MAKING HISTORY and the forthcoming NO BRAIN THE SAME: YOUNG NEURODIVERGENT ACTIVISTS SHAPING OUR FUTURE (2026).
+She is the author of OPENING THE ROAD: VICTOR HUGO GREEN AND HIS GREEN BOOK, THE KING CAKE BABY, YUMBO GUMBO and the Spanish edition El gumbo más delicioso/Yumbo Gumbo.
 A New Orleans native, Dawson has also lived and worked in states across the U.S., and abroad in the Philippines, Japan, and Egypt.
 She lives in Cincinnati, Ohio.

-Awards and honors for her books include the International Literacy Association 2021 Social Justice Literature Award, a 2021 NCTE Notable Poetry Book, and a 2021 NCSS Notable Book.
-Honors include being selected as finalists for the 2024 SCBWI Russell Freedman Award for a Better World, the 2020 and 2021 Ohioana Juvenile Literature Award and the 2022 Jane Addams Award.
+Other awards and honors include the 2021 ILA Social Justice Literature Award, 2021 NCTE Notable Poetry Book, and 2021 NCSS Notable Book.
+Her books have received recognition as finalists for the 2024 SCBWI Russell Freedman Award for a Better World, the 2020 and 2021 Ohioana Juvenile Literature Award and the 2022 Jane Addams Award.
 Other award nominations include the New York State Reading Association 2023 Charlotte Award, the 2023-2024 Illinois Bluestem Readers’ Choice Award and the 2023-2024 Louisiana Readers’ Choice Award.

 When Dawson isn’t reading, writing, and visiting schools, she’s traveling or playing tennis, or digging in genealogical archives.
 Find free educational content, read reviews, and articles about her books on her website.
 Follow her on Facebook, Twitter, and Instagram.